Title Dispute: The house at 372 Lewis Street; Burlington, Wisconsin 53105

 The title over this house is in dispute.

 Joseph William Baker claims to have rescinded the mortgage by tendering a response by his Notary Public in person to the office of Gray and Associates before the foreclosure proceedings commenced.
 This was in response to a “Do you deny the debt” letter.
 A conditional acceptance was put forward, along with a preliminary notice of rescission.
-The conditions were not met by Gray and Associates nor Chase Bank and therefore the debt was denied.
+The conditions were not met by Gray and Associates nor Chase Bank and therefore the debt was denied and rescinded.

 Joseph has contacted Chase Home Mortgage and the Consumer Finance Protection Bureau to inform them about how his rescission in light of the US Supreme Court’s decision in Jesinowski vs. Countrywide about the Truth in Lending Act (regulation Z) shows that Joseph’s rescission was effective upon instructing his notary public to hand deliver the document.